mibrahim41/mibrahim41.github.io/_pages/talks.md

   Oral presentation at IISE, New Orleans, LA, USA (May 2023).

 6) **A Generative Machine Learning Framework for Anomaly Response in Cyclical Processes in the ECLSS on a Deep Space Habitat.**
-  Technical demonstration at NASA HOME STRI Annual Review (June 2023).
+  Technical demonstration at NASA HOME STRI Annual Review, Boulder, Colorado, USA (June 2023).